jakenash12/Bio557_Metabarcoding/QIIME2_UtahAspenMicrobiome.md

 ```

 ### Imports data into QIIME2, then creates summary visualization
+QIIME2 qzv visualizations need to be downloaded to your personal computer to view at https://view.qiime2.org/.
+I have provided all of them in the github repo for convenience, but example code to download directly from your VM is below
 ```
 #make sure to activate the QIIME2 environment if its not already activated
 conda activate qiime2-2024.2